ShanaeL29/node-auth2-project/README.md

 ## Introduction

-Use `Node.js`, `Express` and `Knex` to build an API with authentication and authorization using JSON Web Tokens.
+Use `Node.js`, `Express` and `Knex` to build an API with authentication and authorization using JSON Web Tokens

 ## Instructions